 1⁄2 tsp salt (Salt teases out the flavors in any food it touches—even cookies.
 The crunchy crystals pair beautifully with the warm chocolate.)

 - Preheat the oven to 375°F.

 - In a mixing bowl, thoroughly mix the butter, brown sugar, and granulated sugar until creamy.

 - Stir in eggs and vanilla until well incorporated.
 Add the baking soda, salt, and flour, then mix until the dough comes together, being careful not to over-mix.
 Stir in the chocolate chips.

 - Drop the dough onto a baking sheet in balls about 3 tablespoons in size, leaving at least 3 inches between each.

 - Bake until the edges are golden and the middles are just barely set.

 - Remove from the sheet, sprinkle with a bit of sea salt (if using) and cool on a wire rack.

-With this recipe as your base, you can take this crispy yet chewy cookie in all sorts of different directions.
-Change up the chips by subbing in white or milk chocolate chips, or even peanut butter chips.
+You can change up the chips by subbing in white or milk chocolate chips, or even peanut butter chips.
 A handful of dark raisins or a half-cup of shredded coconut bring sweetness of a different, natural variety.
-And any nuts— especially walnuts and pecans—infuse the cookie with their heart- healthy fats.
+And any nuts—especially walnuts and pecans—infuse the cookie with heart-healthy fats.